-Research Assignment: Your research report is due in hardcopy at the beginning of class April 3, 2013.
-You are also required to submit a digital copy of your assignment to Turnitin.com by midnight on the same day.
-(Passwords and directions for doing so will be provided online near the deadline.)
+Research Assignment: Your research assignment is due in hardcopy at the beginning of class, Monday, November 26, 2012.
+You are also required to submit a digital copy of your assignment to Turnitin.com by midnight on the same deadline.
+(T.com passwords and directions for doing so will be provided in class and on the course website.)

 Penalties: A penalty of 5% for the first day and 2% for each day thereafter (including each day of a weekend or holiday) shall apply to all late research assignments.
+Failure to submit an abstract in the format described above by deadline shall result in a deduction of 5% from the overall mark of your assignment.